nucleom42/rubee/readme.md

 ## Production ready

-Take a look on the rubee demo sitei with all documentation stored in there: https://rubee.duckdns.org Want to explore how it built? https://github.com/nucleom42/rubee-site
+Take a look on the rubee demo site with all documentation stored in there: https://rubee.duckdns.org Want to explore how it built? https://github.com/nucleom42/rubee-site

 ## Stress tested